Act for the Development of Tourism

 Article 24

-Those intending to operate the hotel enterprise, before operation, shall complete the corporate or commercial registration according to applicable laws, application to local administrative authority for registration, obtaining registration certificate, and being issued the exclusive trade logo.
+Those intending to operate hotel enterprises, before operation, shall complete the corporate or commercial registration according to applicable laws, apply to local administrative authority for registration, obtain registration certificates, and be issued the exclusive trade logo.

 The administrative authority, having consulted with the related competent authorities, may promulgate relevant regulations to maintain the peaceful environment for lodgers in hotels.